riceissa/issarice.com/wiki/math-335.md

-  these problems are not the sort of "beautiful" or "interesting" problems that one would *naturally* gravitate toward (the sort of problems that are merely and divinely *present* because of their inherent value, and meant to be solved by "elites"), but rather something mass-produced, to be consumed by the "mathematical masses" (i.e. those who are competent enough to do undergraduate math, but who haven't developed a good taste for problems), or written due to the practical desire to *evaluate students*.
-These problems are in fact no different from whiteboard interview question in programming, which have been criticized well elsewhere[^whiteboard].
+  these problems are not the sort of "beautiful" or "interesting" problems that one would *naturally* gravitate toward (the sort of problems that are merely and divinely *present* because of their inherent value, and meant to be solved by *elites*), but rather something mass-produced, to be consumed by the "mathematical masses" (i.e. those who are competent enough to do undergraduate math, but who haven't developed a good taste for problems), or written due to the *practical desire to evaluate students*.
+These problems are in fact no different from whiteboard interview questions in programming, which have been criticized well elsewhere[^whiteboard].

       I will even say that because of this emphasis on cardboard-like